 Museum of the Oregon Territory

-This heritage site is open every Wednesday, Friday and Saturday from 11:00 am - 4:00 pm through December 15.
-Exhibits include a Ralph Eddy photo exhibit, Native American artifacts, the history of power generation at Willamette Falls, items from Clackamas County families from the 19th & 20th centuries and the extensive collection of the Kaegi pharmacy.
+This heritage site is open Wednesday through Saturday from 11:00 am - 4:00 pm.
+Exhibits include the industries of Willamette Falls, Native American artifacts, the history of power generation at Willamette Falls, items from Clackamas County families from the 19th & 20th centuries and the extensive collection of the Kaegi pharmacy.
 Admission to the Museum of the Oregon Territory is free.
 For a calendar of events visit www.clackamashistory.org.

 211 Tumwater Drive ● 503-655-5574